Odinachi/Odinachi/README.md

 - 👋 Hi, I’m @Odinachi
-- 👀 I’m interested in web and mobile development using Django, Reactjs and Flutter
+- 👀 I’m interested in mobile development using Flutter and everything around it
-- 🌱 I’m currently learning Reactjs and Django
+- 🌱 I’m currently learning Flutter animations
 - 📫 you can reach me on odinachidavid@gmail.com